codefionn/feder/README.md

 compiler, a Feder compiler written in Java).
 The Feder compiler and Feder stdlib (Feder Standard Library) are written for POSIX and Windows systems.

-Attention: Currently, because of the "Jugend forscht" contest, issues can't be created and you can't submit any changes to the project.

 ## Further development

 The most active development process is in the repository